Beyond the Migration Rhetoric

 Nearly 60% of Guatemala's 16.5 million people live below the poverty line.
 Indigenous peoples are disproportionately affected by extreme poverty.

 Over half of Guatemalans live in poverty with 23 percent in extreme poverty and rural employment is primarily in the volatile agricultural sector.
-Poor harvests, drought, and the devastating effects of “coffee rust” and other agricultural pests on the coffee industry that employs large numbers is speeding up an exodus of families from villages bereft of food.
+Poor harvests, drought, and the devastating effects of “coffee rust” and other agricultural pests on the coffee industry, which employs large numbers, are speeding up an exodus of families from villages bereft of food.
 Overall, food insecurity may be a more important factor in migration than violence.
 A 2017 report led by the World Food Programme found a clear link between food insecurity in the “Dry Corridor” of the region and migration.

 Guatemala is among the most vulnerable countries to natural disasters and the effects of climate change.
 For sustenance farmers, erratic weather can be devastating in only a few months.
 “The drought is making life even more difficult for the extremely poor,” Jorge said.
 Large increases in the number of Guatemalan migrants intercepted at the US border since 2014 coincides with El Niño-related drought conditions in the region.